boosterfuels/purr/README.md

 ## Usage

-You can start Purr using command line options or you can use a setup file to organize your settings.
+After installing Purr, you will need a [collection map](#collection-map) to describe your schema.
+Without the collection map you can not start Purr.
+Once you created your collection map, you should have a running MongoDB instance as a source and Postgres as a target database.
+You can start Purr using command line options or you can create another YAML file to organize your settings.
+The collection map and the setup file should not be mixed.

 ### Setup file
 `-h, --help` show help message
 `-sf, --setup-file`

-Your setup has to be in a YAML file which must have the following form:
+Your setup file must have the following form:

 - path to YAML file which contains settings
   - settings for Postgres: